phalcon-orphanage/docs/en/reference/tutorial-invo.rst

     }

+For simplicity, we used "sha1_" to store the password hashes in the database, however, this algorithm is not recommended in real applications, use "bcrypt_" instead.

 Note that multiple public attributes are accessed in the controller like: $this->flash, $this->request or $this->session.
 These are services defined in services container from earlier.
 When accessed the first time, they are injected as part of the controller.

 These services are shared, which means that we will always be accessing the same instance regardless of the place where we invoke them.

 For instance, here we invoke the "session" service and them we store the user identity in the "auth" variable: